-- Refer cases of suspected abuse to the First Contact Team (Single Point of Access Team) - Refer cases to the Disclosure and Barring Service (cases where a person is dismissed or left due to risk/harm to a child); and/or - Refer to the Police (cases where a crime may have been committed including Sexual Exploitation (Missing and Exploited lead), Radicalisation (through the Single Point of Contact for the Channel Panel) Female Genital Mutilation and Forced Marriage). - Support staff who make referrals to the First Contact Team, Channel Panel or Police as appropriate.
+- Refer cases of suspected abuse to MACH - Refer cases to the Disclosure and Barring Service (cases where a person is dismissed or left due to risk/harm to a child); and/or - Refer to the Police (cases where a crime may have been committed including Sexual Exploitation (Missing and Exploited lead), Radicalisation (through the Single Point of Contact for the Channel Panel) Female Genital Mutilation and Forced Marriage). - Support staff who make referrals to MACH, Channel Panel or Police as appropriate.